reddit/devvit/README.md

 ## When changes are reviewed

 We'll try to review your PR as soon as possible within one business week of submission.
-Small changes or updates to our documention will be faster than changes made to other projects, especially apps.
+Small changes or updates to our documentation will be faster than changes made to other projects, especially apps.
 Please note that all not PRs will be accepted and review times may vary.

 # reddit-devplatform-monorepo